Kandepet/hackerlabs.github.com/source/_posts/2011-08-04-how-big-of-a-haystack-do-you-need-to-hide.markdown

 - Digital Self
 - Entropy
 - Information
+keywords: "Entropy, entropy of information, browser identity, Deepak Kandepet, Kandepet"
+description: "Every fact you learn about a person reduces the entropy of their identity.
+Find out how information gathered from your browser can uniquely identify you"
 ---

 Every fact you learn about a person reduces the "entropy" of their identity.
 For e.g.